 An ICR enables the different health and care organisations involved in an individual's care to access relevant information about them without the need to access multiple IT systems.

 For more information, please see the Bath and North East Somerset, Swindon and Wiltshire ICB website: Your Care Record.

 Population Health Management (PHM)

-PHM is aimed at improving the health of an entire population; it is being implemented across the NHS and our Primary Care Network is taking part.
+PHM is aimed at improving the health of an entire population; it is being implemented across the NHS.

 It is about improving the physical and mental health outcomes and wellbeing of people and making sure that access to services is fair, timely and equal.